 - Using VPN on a dedicated device just protects that specific device at a single time.
 But, when you connect the VPN on your router then you extend the reachability of the protection factor to different devices.
 Because you connect multiple devices to your router.
 And hence, all of your devices stay secure.

 - Moreover, not every device supports the VPN feature.
 Then, the router is the only medium to protect privacy.
 Switch to VPN for the router so that the devices can be included in the safety measures.

 - Furthermore, every network-enabled device in your home can be protected by installing VPN for routers.
 In other words, you can avail of the entire home protection through a VPN service for your router.

 - VPNs are designed to block anything that they find dubious.
 It’s appreciated mostly but not all the time.
 Because VPNs might block important communications or messages even if there’s nothing malicious.

 - Controlling and configuring the settings regarding VPN can be a little tricky.
 As the router lacks its user interface you have to make the necessary changes through a device.
 Toggling the VPN encryption on and off can go quite hectic.
 But, you will be accustomed to it after several uses.

 - The router itself decides the encryption and configuration power.
 Most of the routers can’t achieve more than just basic encryption.
 Make sure that you use a VPN according to your router.
 Otherwise, that selected VPN can’t apply the security protocols just because of your router.

 - When the router is connected to the VPN service, the encryption starts from the router.
 But, the range between router and devices are not secured by VPN services.
 Make sure that you turn off the auto-connect setting of your devices.

-3 Steps to Install VPN on your Router
+3 Steps on How to Setup a VPN on Router

 Step 1: Sign in to the Router